transdigiware/blockchain/howto/ibp-v2-faq.md

 Because HIPAA readiness is only relevant when platform components process Personal Health Information (PHI) or Personally Identifiable Information (PII), the {{site.data.keyword.blockchainfull_notm}} Platform does not need to be HIPAA ready.
 Customers should not store PHI or PII on the ledger since it is immutable and therefore cannot be deleted.
 Instead, the recommendation is to store all PHI or PII off ledger in another database and simply reference it from the ledger.

 The {{site.data.keyword.blockchainfull_notm}} platform gives customers total control over their deployments, certificates, and private keys.
-The console simplifies and accelerates the process of deploying components into an {{site.data.keyword.cloud_notm}} Kubernetes service cluster that is managed and controlled by the customer.
+The console simplifies and accelerates the process of deploying components into a Kubernetes cluster on {{site.data.keyword.cloud_notm}} that is managed and controlled by the customer.
 As a reminder, because the customer owns the storage that is mounted to the containers, {{site.data.keyword.IBM_notm}} does not have access to or control over any of the data that the customer chooses to store in their ledger.

 ## What ports are used by the {{site.data.keyword.blockchainfull_notm}} Platform?
 {: #ibp-v2-ports}